shivam-methi/JavaScript/Features/promises.md

 ### Promises:
-- Promises basically represents upcoming complition or failure of an asynchronous event and it's resulting value
+- Promises is an object that represents upcoming complition or failure of an asynchronous event and it's resulting value
+- To overcome challenges of nested callbacks/callback hell
 - Ex: Order item from Amazon, APIs
-- States - Resolve, Reject, Pending
 - Keyword - Promise
+- States:
+    - Pending: Initial state before being resolved or rejected
+    - Resolve: being fullfiled/settles
+    - Reject: being rejected
+- Consume:
+    - .then(): to get resolved value(success)
+    - .catch(): to get rejected value(failure)

 ```js
     function resolveAfter2Seconds() {